Office of Clinical & Experiential Education (OCEE)

-Welcome to the Office of Clinical and Experiential Education (OCEE) which oversees the clinical and experiential education components of the College of Pharmacy and Health Sciences’ (COPHS) four academic programs.
+Welcome to the Office of Clinical and Experiential Education (OCEE) which oversees the clinical and experiential education components of the College of Pharmacy and Health Sciences’ (COPHS) three academic programs.
 These are:

 - Master of Science in Physician Assistant (MSPA)